cspr-rad/litmus-docs/blogs/001-introduction.md

 ## Introduction

-What is truth and what is a lie ?
+What is truth and what is a lie?
 For systems predicated upon cryptography, e.g. distributed ledgers, the mechanics of answering the question relies upon verification.
 The cyber-security maxim "trust but verify" underlines the fact that system verification is as important as system execution.
 Only by the former can the veracity of the latter be established.

 Therefore it follows that all systems claiming to be cryptographically secure must provide a clear set of verification instructions to be executed whenever the system transitions from one state to another, e.g. whenever a block is produced.
 Verification is thus seen as a dynamic process shadowing the evolution of system state in realtime.

 Verification, like any dynamic process, comes with a cost.
-Who is incentivised to pay the cost ?
+Who is incentivised to pay the cost?
 Within a blockchain setting, validator nodes typically pay the cost and are subsequently reimbursed by the protocol's reward scheme.
 Other system actors, especially the weakly incentivised, tend to simply trust the integrity of validators to foot the verification bill.

 Simply trusting a validator is problematic when the validator turns byzantine.
 Whilst byzantine nodes typcially need to collude in order to compromise a blockchain protocol, in isolation a node can trivially spoof software agents requesting access to it's on-chain data.
 Such spoofing can pollute the wider eco-system of upstream middleware services.